 Policy Analysis | November 2013

-Bullet Points Related to Wind Pool Insurance and the SLC States
+Wind Pool Insurance in the SLC States

 In recent years, states in the CSG-South region as well as the nation as a whole have been exposed to significant risks due to hurricanes and tornadoes.
 These immense storms have caused immeasurable damage in terms of the loss of human life and billions of dollars in economic costs.
 As a result, homeowners face the challenges of not only securing insurance for their homes and property in affected areas, but also dealing with steep premium increases.
 In response to this development, a number of Southern states are continuing to devise measures to provide homeowners with wind pool insurance coverage at affordable rates.
 Given the growing importance of this issue in the region, the SLC coordinated a webinar to feature presentations on what some of these measures are, the broad trends associated with wind pool insurance, best practices and how international developments impact premiums here in the United States.